junimo-farmer/frm3-IT265-002/docs/Module-003-Dev-Log.md

 -  <!--Your entry here or N/A if not applicable for this entry-->
 -  What if we include a time system?
 Limits the number of turns each player has to move (Mario Party style)
   - Immersive because we can include it to mean from night to day
-  - Can add new mechanics based on the time
+  - Can add new mechanics based on the time (max turn system)
   - Meaningful choices during the night can make twilight more impactful

+- What mechanisms should players be allowed to compete with?
+  - Manipulate spaces travel
+  - Stealing
+  - Traps
+  - Resource management?
+  - Collecting key items to complete the game.

 #### Next Steps
 - Tasks or experiments to focus on during the next session.
 -  <!--Your entry here or N/A if not applicable for this entry-->
+-  Consider strategies and mechanics more.